mcknijak/mtg-bulk-pricing/EXAMPLES.md

 ---

-## Example 10: Track Sealed Product Value (Efficient!)
+## Example 10: Track Sealed Product Value

-After opening booster boxes, track what you pulled using the efficient new workflow:
+After opening booster boxes, track what you pulled:

 ### Step 1: Generate template with prices
 ```bash
 python mtg_pricer.py --inventory-mode --sets BLB -o bloomburrow_pulls.csv
 ```

-**What you get:** A CSV with every card from Bloomburrow, separated by finish (nonfoil, foil), with prices already populated!
+**What you get:** A CSV with every card from Bloomburrow, separated by finish (nonfoil, foil), with current prices

 ### Step 2: Mark your pulls
 Open the CSV and fill in quantities.
 Example: